PanagiotisAnagnostaras/garage/README.md

 ## Brief
-Repo containing the code of the simulator_core simulator.
+Repo containing the code of the garage.
-The goal of this project is to develop a complete application for simulating and controlling an simulator_core.
+The goal of this project is to develop a complete application for training a RL-PPO policy on a physics simulator.

 ## Overview
 The project consists of 2 containers.